rse/typopro/README.md

 Web Usage
 ---------

+The Web variants of all fonts you can find under `web/` in the `typopro-web` package.

 It is important that the font files are delivered to the browser with the correct MIME content-types.
 You can use the following Apache